cse5391-ff/05-coders-choice/README.md

 Note: skydock gives you access to your own machine's docker server, unless you run it remotely.
 You can technically even send an SMS call to shutdown itself by sending the SMS `kill skydock_service`.
 This is because the skydock_service container has a pointer to the real docker socket.

 ## Example
-After running the sample_containers app, text `get containers` to the phone number provided.
+After running the example_voting_app app, text `get containers` to the phone number provided.
 If a container exists with the frindly name "redis", you could check its logs by typing `logs redis`.
 If you wanted to resrart it, you could send `stop redis` and then `start redis`.
 Experiment with any way you would like.